 What hours is City Hall open?

-City Hall is open from 8am - 5pm daily.
+City Hall is open from 9am - 4pm Monday -Friday and closed most Holidays

-City Council Meetings are held the 2nd and 4th Mondays of each month at the city office, 302 W Grand Ave.
+City Council Meetings are held at regular intervals the 2nd and 4th Mondays of each month at the city office, 302 W Grand Ave.
 Meetings start at 7:00 pm

 May I burn trash and leaves inside the city limits?